 The chancellor (or appointed representative) may officially close or suspend selected activities of the university because of extreme weather conditions.
-When a decision to close is made, information is distributed to the campus community, shared with local media and posted on the home page of utk.edu.
+When a decision to close is made, information is distributed to the campus community, shared with local media, and posted on the front page at utk.edu.

-In the event of a delayed opening, the chancellor (or appointed representative) will determine a specific time of opening and that information will be distributed to the campus community, shared with local media, and posted on the home page of utk.edu.
+In the event of a delayed opening, the chancellor (or appointed representative) will determine a specific time of opening and that information will be distributed to the campus community, shared with local media, and posted to the front page of utk.edu.

 All faculty and staff are expected to report to their specific work location by the set opening time.
 Students are expected to report to their regularly scheduled class only if there are thirty or more minutes remaining in the session.
-For example, if a delayed opening is set for 10:00 a.m., students with classes from 9:40 a.m. to 10:55 a.m. should report to that class at 10:00 a.m.
-Students with classes from 8:15 a.m. to 9:45 a.m. should not report to class.
+For example, if a delayed opening is set for 10:00 a.m., students who have classes from 9:40 to 10:55 a.m. should report to that class at 10:00 a.m.
+Students who have classes from 9:05 to 9:55 a.m. should not report to class.

 In a delayed opening, all classes scheduled prior to the set time of opening and those that have less than thirty minutes remaining are canceled for the day.

 Students are responsible for any academic work they miss due to absences caused by severe weather conditions.
 It is the student’s responsibility to take the initiative to make up any missed class work.
-If a faculty member cannot attend class, it is that faculty member’s responsibility to notify their students and to provide a reasonable opportunity to complete assignments or examinations missed due to the weather conditions.
+If a faculty member cannot attend class, it is that faculty member’s responsibility to notify students in a timely manner, preferably at least one hour prior to the start of class.
+Faculty should also be mindful that hazardous weather conditions can cause students to miss class.
+In all such cases, faculty are strongly encouraged to provide a reasonable opportunity for students who are unable to attend to complete assignments or examinations missed due to hazardous weather conditions.

 Faculty members have discretion to determine whether an additional session of the class should be held or if any additional assignments should be required to make up for classes that were not held.